Becoming a Habitat partner home buyer

 When you qualify for Habitat’s home ownership program, you will become a partner home buyer.
 Before you can purchase your home, you’ll be required to contribute a minimum of 500 hours of volunteer time, called Sweat Equity.

-- Volunteer work on the job site, at the Habitat Store, or in the Habitat office
+- Volunteer work on the job site, at the Habitat Store, or in the Habitat affiliate office

 - Appearing and helping out at Habitat’s public events and fundraisers

 - Taking homeownership and financial classes required by Habitat for Humanity

 - Partner home-buyer children can also get hours by receiving good grades at school

 How to get credit for your sweat-equity hours

 You must do the following to get credit for your sweat-equity hours: